Skip links

 4. Regulatory Environment:

-• 3-A SSI: Works closely with regulatory agencies in North America, such as the U.S. Food and Drug Administration (FDA), to ensure that its standards align with regulatory requirements.
+• Sanitary Standard: Works closely with regulatory agencies in North America, such as the U.S. Food and Drug Administration (FDA), to ensure that its standards align with regulatory requirements.

 • EHEDG: Provides guidance and recommendations that may align with European regulations, but its standards are not tied to specific regulatory bodies.